 - Optimize

-WordPress Web Traffic Automation System – Setup
+WordPress Traffic Automation Blueprint – Setup

-(WordPress Hosted Or WordPress Self-Hosted?)
+(WordPress Hosted vs WordPress Self-Hosted)

 WordPress offers a “self-hosted” and a “hosted” option.

-If You Have An Existing Web Site
+If You Already Have An Existing Site

-If you need help with this step, check this article: Tell-Tale Signs It’s A WordPress Web Site And Free WP-Checking Tools
+If you need help with this step, check this article: Tell-Tale Signs It’s A WordPress Web Site And WP-Checking Tools

-If your website is a WordPress website, move to the next step, and make sure that your site’s internal settings have been properly configured.
+If your website is a WordPress web site, move to the next step, and make sure that your site’s internal settings have been properly configured.
 We cover this step in more detail in another tutorial.

 Basically, you have two choices: